-Greensfelder County Park is a 3.5 mile heavily trafficked loop trail located near Eureka, MO that offers the chance to see wildlife.
+Greensfelder County Park is a 3.5 mile heavily trafficked loop trail located near Eureka, Missouri that offers the chance to see wildlife.
 The trail is rated as moderate and primarily used for hiking, horses, and mountain biking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash